 The Company conducts business through meetings of its Board of Directors and its committees.
-During the year ended December 31, 2021, the Board of Directors of Madison County Financial, Inc. had six regular meetings and one special meeting.
-During 2021, the Board of Directors of Madison County Bank had six regular meetings and one special meeting.
+During the year ended December 31, 2022, the Board of Directors of Madison County Financial, Inc. had six regular meetings and three special meetings.
+During 2022, the Board of Directors of Madison County Bank had six regular meetings and three special meetings.
 The Board of Directors of Madison County Financial, Inc. has established the following standing committees: the Compensation Committee, the Nominating and Corporate Governance Committee and the Audit Committee.
 Each of these committees operates under a written charter, which governs their composition, responsibilities and operations.